 Isfield Place lies in beautiful unspoilt rolling countryside about 55 miles south of London and only 16 miles north of the south coast.
-The 8 bedroom manor house is set in the heart of its own land and dates back to the early 16th century.

-Isfield Place has been refurbished and improved, is surrounded by outstanding formal gardens and supported by modern and traditional farm buildings, 2 cottages and a staff flat.
-It benefits from complete privacy and security in an idyllic rural setting.
+The house, which is set in the heart of its own land, dates back to the early 16th century and provides a wonderful core to this historic estate.
+The 8 bedroom manor house, which has been refurbished and improved, is surrounded by outstanding formal gardens and supported by modern and traditional farm buildings, 2 cottages and a staff flat, as well as a pair of semi-detached cottages in the village of Isfield itself.

-Accessed via a long gated drive and protected by its own land with no public rights of way, it commands magnificent unspoilt views south towards the Downs.
+Isfield Place benefits from complete privacy and security in an idyllic rural setting.
+Accessed via a long gated drive and protected by its own land with no public rights of way near the house and gardens, it commands magnificent unspoilt views south towards the Downs.
+The Estate extends in all to about 312 acres.